Bailout Stigma: Government Bailout and Stigma

 \end{theorem}

-\begin{proof} See Appendix \ref{A:proof}. \end{proof}
+\begin{proof} See Appendix \ref{app:thm3}. \end{proof}

-We highlight three features of short-lived stimulation equilibria.
+We highlight three features of SSE.
 First, bailout recipients suffer stigma.
 In the $t=2$ market, bailout recipients are believed to be of type $\bar\t_g$ (on average), while those that sell to the market in $t=1$ are believed to be of type $\bar\t_m > \bar\t_g$.
 Thus, assets held by bailout recipients are sold at discount precisely equal to $\Delta=\bar\t_m-\bar\t_g$, since the market correctly infers the difference in their average asset values.
 Of course, this stigma must be compensated in $t=1$, or else no firms would accept the bailout.
 In particular, the government must pay more than the market does for the asset in $t=1$.
 Since the government offer is fixed at $p_g$, this means that the market in $t=1$ must clear at price $p_g-\Delta$.
 In other words, buyers demand a haircut $\Delta$ from firms selling to them for avoiding that stigma.
-Since the market is competitive, buyers cannot earn positive profit, so what this simply means is that the average type $\bar\t_m$ of firms selling to the market must (endogenously) equal $p_g-\Delta$.
-It thus follows that the bailout premium must precisely compensate the stigma, as is stated in (\ref{eq:arb}).
+So, the stigma leads to a commensurate mark-down of price for assets traded in $t=1$ market.\footnote{{While direct evidence for such a mark-down is not readily available, the phenomenon is similar to the finding in \citet{armantier2015discount} that borrowing from the Discount Window was cheaper than using the Term Auction Facility due to the stigma attached to the former.} } Since the market is competitive, buyers cannot earn positive profit, so what this simply means is that the average type $\bar\t_m$ of firms selling to the market must (endogenously) equal $p_g-\Delta$.